 It is particularly significant as it is said to be one of the first sites in Africa where skeletons of these big cats are found.

 Another interesting place to visit in the Cradle of Humankind, South Africa is Cooper’s cave.
 This site is in between the Sterkfontein and Kromdraai and is 40 kilometers from Johannesburg.
 It is a rich site hominid site which you will be glad to visit.

 This is another rich historical site in the Cradle of Humankind, South Africa where a lot of human fossils and thousands of animal fossils have been discovered.
 It is located near the Sterkfontein caves.

-It is said to have been formed about 5 – 10 million years ago, and is a natural limestone cavern.
-In the cave, you are likely to see natural flowstone sculpture that include stalagmites some of them resembling mushrooms and jellyfish.
+It is said to have been formed about 5 – 10 million years ago and is a natural limestone cavern.
+In the cave, you are likely to see natural flowstone sculptures that include stalagmites some of them resembling mushrooms and jellyfish.

 There is no difficult physical activity required to get into the cave as there are about 88 steps that take you in and out of the cave.
 The scenery is just breathtaking.

 There are other beautiful and breathtaking places to visit in the Cradle of Humankind.
 The list of caves and other interesting sightseeing spots are listed above.

 Whenever you are visiting, it is important for you to consider using the services of experienced private tour guides to show you around.

 It is safer and more convenient to work with these guides as they are better informed and know the way around the various sites you will like to visit.

 Read our previous article Valladolid: cenotes paradise